Quantum tomography explains quantum mechanics: Quantum fields and macroscopic quantum systems

 Our exposition clarified the meaning of the mathematical concepts used in terms of measurement, hence defining their operational meaning.
 Everything is formulated in terms of objects and observations that we think we understand, though they themselves are in fact macroscopic quantum objects.
 Everything related to measurements is necessarily macroscopic.
 The microscopic information is only in the states, quantities, and quantum values used in the models -- these talk about particles or fields, depending on how one models the situation at hand.

-We call a quantum system \bfi{macroscopic} or \bfi{classical} if its observable, coarse-grained aspects can be described by local equilibrium thermodynamics.
-This additional assumption beyond our only postulate (DRP) is based on well-known results from statistical mechanics.
-Local equilibrium is the state of matter where the constituents have a mean free path small compared to the system size, hence no sensible asymptotic particle picture exists.
+The computational machinery of statistical mechanics provides a quantitatively correct deterministic dynamics for the quantum values of smeared fields describing matter in local equilibrium, \bfi{Local equilibrium} is the state of matter where the constituents have a mean free path small compared to the system size, hence no sensible asymptotic particle picture exists.
 This contrasts to the case where the system is very small (mesoscopic or microscopic) or the mean free path is so large that the system can be considered as a quantum beam.
 In the intermediate regime -- for very dilute bulk matter, or for studying details of collision experiments during the interaction of colliding quantum beams -- a microlocal (kinetic) picture is needed.

+The book by \sca{Calzetta \& Hu} \cite{CalH.book} show how local equilibrium is derived from quantum field theory through a coarse-graining approach.
+The coarse-graining involved in the local equilibrium assumption leads naturally to dissipation and nonlinearity.
+These two features combine to yield very rich dynamical effects.
+These include in particular the decay of near-equilibrium states to equilibrium and the phenomenon of metastability.

-The computational machinery of statistical mechanics provides a quantitatively correct deterministic dynamics for the quantum values of smeared fields describing matter in local equilibrium, Thus the classical deterministic behavior of macroscopic systems is an automatic consequence of local equilibrium.
-This is discussed in more detail in the books by \sca{Calzetta \& Hu} \cite{CalH.book}, \sca{Neumaier \& Westra} \cite{NeuW}, and \sca{Neumaier} \cite{Neu.CQP}.
-The quantum state and the quantum measure are collective properties of macroscopic objects, the source and the detector, measurable through quantum tomography by observing approximations to quantum values.
-Detection elements are given by all metastable regions of space with a macroscopically visible binary output, corresponding to the breaking of metastability in the associated nonlinear dynamics.
+We call a quantum system \bfi{macroscopic} if its observable, coarse-grained aspects can be described by local equilibrium thermodynamics.
+This additional assumption beyond our only postulate (DRP) is based on well-known results from statistical mechanics.
+The \bfi{classical deterministic behavior} of macroscopic systems is an automatic consequence of local equilibrium.
+This is discussed in more detail in \sca{Neumaier \& Westra} \cite{NeuW} and \sca{Neumaier} \cite{Neu.CQP}.

+The quantum state and the quantum measure, measurable through quantum tomography by observing approximations to quantum values, are collective properties of macroscopic objects, namely a macroscopic \bfi{source} and a macroscopic \bfi{detector}.
+The \bfi{detection elements} are given by the metastable regions of the detector with a macroscopically visible binary output, corresponding to the breaking of metastability in the associated nonlinear dynamics.
 Detectors and instruments therefore produce classical, irreversible results.